nosnatef/cs461-cs5/README.md

 1. clone or download the repo and open the directory

 If you want to setup to run the machine learning part either:
-2.a1  pip install json, numpy, matplotlib
+2. a. pip install json, numpy, matplotlib
     --  OR  --
-2.b1  install conda
+2.  install conda
 2.b2  enter the machine_learning/ folder
 2.b3  type: conda env create --file environment.yaml 2.b4  type: conda activate cap_env